Iribov/xiphium-documentation/docs/Analysis/Analysis_DataPoint.md

 sidebar_position: 6
 ---

+# Analysis Datapoint
-Analysis_DataPoint is the representation of the analysis performed after isolation.
+Analysis Datapoint is the representation of the analysis performed after isolation.
 A Datapoint is therefore ALWAYS linked to an [Analysis_Isolation](Analysis_Isolation.md).
 A datapoint contains all analysis results from a single instance and a single analysis.
 When a new analysis is done with the identical isolated DNA ([Analysis_Isolation](Analysis_Isolation.md)), a new DataPoint is made.

 Most of the raw data of a datapoint is stored inside an object field.
 We maintain different structures inside of these object fields depending on the type of analysis done.